snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 -   If you allow a brand to control your advertising, you may lose some control over the content shared under your handle
 -   By allowing a brand to whitelist your profile, you are sharing your audience, which you may have spent a long time building and earning trust from, with the brand.
 ## Why create an influencer whitelisting strategy?
+According to research, almost half of consumers view influencer recommendations as more trustworthy than branded content and consider them to be influential in their purchasing decisions.
+Influencer whitelisting ads can amplify this potential and help brands achieve significant results on a larger scale.
+Other key advantages include:
 ### Amplified reach through advertising
 ### Optimized content through A/B testing
 ### Performance data insights